itchio/butler/README.md

 ## Authors

-butler was mostly written by [Amos Wenger](https://github.com/faster), but wouldn't have been possible without the work of many software giants before him.
+butler was mostly written by [Amos Wenger](https://github.com/faster), but wouldn't have been possible without the work of many before him.

 Amos would like to thank in particular Leaf Corcoran, Jesús Higueras and Tomáš Duda.